Choosing the Right Garden Fountain, Part 1

 Proportions matter.
 If you own a big home, and a big garden, then a big fountain will make sense.
 Smaller gardens, or smaller areas of a garden, are better places for smaller fountains.
-Visualize where you will place the fountain as a “frame,” as if you were viewing it through a camera lens.
-Take note of the blank space in that frame, and you will begin to understand what size, shape, and style of fountain may be best.
+Visualize where you will place it as a “frame,” as if you were viewing it through a camera lens.
+Take note of the blank space in that frame, and you will begin to understand what size, shape, and style may be best.

 Size changes your budget.
-While a smaller fountain is not necessarily less expensive, it may give you more elaborate options in terms of what materials you would like the fountain to be made of, or what style you would like to see.
+While a smaller fountain is not necessarily less expensive, it may give you more elaborate options in terms of what materials you would like it to be made of, or what style you would like to see.
 The more elaborate the fountain is, the more expensive it is.
-Thus, a smaller fountain may allow you to choose a more visually rich style for the same price as a plainer, larger fountain.
+Thus, a smaller fountain may allow you to choose a more visually rich style for the same price as a plainer, larger one.

 Style and Placement

 Another area of consideration will be the style of the fountain itself.

 Where will it be mounted?
 There are many different types of fountains, including freestanding, wall mounted, and recessed fountains with small ponds.
 Again, choosing an option appropriate for the amount of space and surrounding garden is always best.

 Remember maintenance.
 Some styles of fountains, such as those with hidden resevoirs, may require lower maintenance, as there will be less of the fountain exposed to fallen leaves and other types of debris.

 These are only a few points among many that can help you to choose the perfect fountain for your garden, but they can have a solid impact on which choice will be best in both concept and execution.